MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS50011-redirect-uri-mismatch.md

 To fix the issue, follow these steps to add redirect URI in Azure AD app registration.

 1. Copy the application ID from the error message.
-This is the ID of your application registered on Azure AD.
+This is the ID of your application that has been registered on Azure AD.
     ![The screenshot about the application ID in AADSTS50011 error message](media\error-code-AADSTS50011-redirect-uri-mismatch\aadsts50011-error-appid.png)

 1. Go to the [Azure portal](https://portal.azure.com).
 Make sure that you sign in to the portal by using an administrator account for that organization, or an account that has permissions to update Azure AD Application registration.